fahimasqalani/example-CRUD/README.md

-Sample App using CRUD and interview API.
+Sample App using CRUD and interview API
 Bootstrap 4
 Angular 7.3.9